 EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
-Repeated studies show that by using EMDR therapy, people can experience the benefits of psychotherapy that once took years to make a difference.
+Repeated studies show that by using EMDR therapy, people can experience the benefits of psychotherapy in just a few sessions, rather than years.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.

 EMDR therapy facilitates adaptive information processing.
 Through EMDR therapy, patients are able to reprocess traumatic information until it is no longer psychologically disruptive and in a way that leads to a peaceful resolution.
 This often results in increased insight regarding both previously disturbing events and long held negative thoughts about the self.
 For example, an assault victim may come to realize that she was not to blame for what happened, that the event is really over, and, as a result he can regain a general sense of safety in his world.

 What Does a Typical EMDR Session Look Like?

 During an EMDR session, an individual will revisit an emotionally disturbing memory in brief sequential doses while focusing on external stimuli, such as a moving point of light (direct lateral eye movements), hand-tapping, or audio stimulation.
 This external stimuli helps to attenuate any overwhelming psychological and physiological effects that would normally prevent the patients from revisiting the memory, since traumatic memories are often less upsetting to think about when one’s attention is partially diverted.